-Process: There is a mechanism or system established to conduct enforcement operations outside the State's jurisdiction.
+Process: There is a mechanism or system established to conduct enforcement operation souts idet he State's jurisdiction.

 Current Status/Appropriateness/Effectiveness: This mechanism is enforcing operations in internationally occurring fisheries.
-If the stock under consideration is not transboundary, shared, straddling, highly migratory or high seas, then the Standard need only be concerned with the effectiveness and suitability of the monitoring, surveillance, control, and enforcement activities at the States level for the fishery of which the unit of certification is a part.
-If the unit of certification is part of a States fleet fishing on a transboundary, shared, straddling, highly migratory or high seas stock, then it is still likely to be the effectiveness and suitability of the monitoring at the States level that shall be assessed.
+If the stock under consideration is not transboundary, shared, straddling, highly migratory or high seas, then the Standard need only be concerned with the effectiveness and suitability of themonitoring, surveillance, control, and enforcement activities at the States level for the fishery of which the unit of certification is a part.
+If the unit of certification is part of a States fleet fishing on a transboundary, shared, straddling, highly migratory or high seas stock, then it is still likely to be the effectiveness and suitability of themonitoring, surveillance, control, and enforcement activities at the States level that shall be assessed.
 If the unit of certification covers all the fishing on the stock under consideration, then the monitoring, surveillance, control, and enforcement of all of the States fleets is of concern and shall be assessed (to ensure full consideration of total fishing mortality on the stock under consideration).